AKSW/QuitStore/README.md

 ```

 ### Provenance Interface
-The provenance interface is available under the following two URIs:
+The provenance interface is available under the following two URLs:

 - `http://your-quit-host/provenance` which is a SPARQL query interface (see above) to query the provenance graph
 - `http://your-quit-host/blame` to get a `git blame` like output per statement in the store